Effects of Training on Athletes

 Exercise physiologists, physicians, and athletic trainers can apply research findings from studies to advise athletes on topics concerning nutrition, sport-related injuries, and other issues related to sports medicine.

 Understanding the internal effects of exercise on athletes sets the stage for designing fitness training programs that prepare them for the physical demands of specific sports.
 Don't forget, though, that internal changes in athletes' bodies are one piece of the training puzzle.
-All too often solid information is taken out of context.

 It is important to know that in order to understand the effects of training, scientists must "zoom in" under lab conditions.
 Athletes and coaches must consider how well artificial conditions apply to training athletes in the real world.
 Be careful not to take theories (possible explanations) as the "gospel" when training athletes--always "zoom out" into the real world of competition.